sologenic/com-fs-user-model/MODEL.md

 - Creating new filter records
 - Retrieving filter information
 - Updating filter data
+- Associating items with specific organizations
+- Providing continuation tokens for subsequent page requests
 - Tracking status for administrative purposes

 **Important Notes:**
+- The `UserIDs` field must match a valid identifier format
+- The `OrganizationID` must be a valid UUID format
+- If `Offset` is not set (or is 0), it indicates that all available items have been returned
+- Clients should use the `Offset` value in subsequent requests to retrieve the next page of results
+- The `InquiryID` field must match a valid identifier format
 - The `Status` field determines the current state of this item
 - The `ExternalUserIDs` field must match a valid identifier format
 - The `BrokerAccountID` field must match a valid identifier format